ChromeUniverse/Personal-website/public/posts/building-tank-battle.md

 Over the course of making this game, I've come to realize that web apps are still the undisputed king of software in the 2020's and that's not going to change anytime soon.
 Facebook, Twitter, Discord, Instagram, Google Docs, Twitch, Spotify, and even VS Code are all web apps made for browsers or that have been adapted as native desktop apps (using [Electron](https://www.electronjs.org/), for instance) or mobile apps.

-Being a competent "full-stack" web developer will ensure that your apps and ideas can reach a massive pool of potential users, so learning web technologies is an absolute must for the up-and-coming software engineer.
-Plus, companies are still [offering a lot of money](https://money.usnews.com/careers/best-jobs/web-developer/salary) for those who can master the art of web app development.
+Being a competent web dev will ensure that your apps and ideas can reach a massive pool of potential users, so learning web technologies is an absolute must for the up-and-coming software engineer.
+Plus, companies are still [offering a LOT of money](https://money.usnews.com/careers/best-jobs/web-developer/salary) for expert web dev ninjas.

-That being said, as someone who hasn't even started college yet, I'm not sure I'd like to work as a full-time web developer.
-Sure, having that sort of skillset is very valuable (and honestly, pretty cool too), but surely there must be cooler things to do than centering a `div` or styling webpages or whatever.
+That being said, as someone who hasn't even started college yet, I'm not sure I'd be happy working as a full-time web developer.
+Sure, having that sort of skillset is very valuable (and honestly, pretty awesome too), but surely there must be cooler things to do than styling webpages with [Sass](https://sass-lang.com/) or choosing the best [React State](https://areknawo.com/top-5-react-state-management-libraries-in-late-2020/) library, whatever the hell that means.

 Doing web dev for _Tank Battle_ has been fun, but I'm looking forward to exploring other things now.
-Maybe some lower level C/C++ coding on microcontrollers?
-Or studying computer architectures and try out some FPGAs?
-Embedded Linux, why not?
-Something totally different?
+Maybe some low-level C/C++ coding on microcontrollers?
+Studying computer [ISAs](https://en.wikipedia.org/wiki/Instruction_set_architecture)?
+Embedded Linux?
+Something else?
 Honestly, I don't know.
 Guess we'll have to see.
+If you've somehow made it this far, I'd love to hear your suggestions.

 **Thanks for reading!** Lucca out. ✌